Towards Foundations of Categorical Cybernetics: Parametrised optics for cybernetics systems

-We thus can form the bicategory $\Para[\ostar]{\Optic[\action,\action]{\Ca, \Da}}$ for this action.
-Concretely, for objects $X,Y$ of $\Ca$ and $X',Y'$ of $\Da$, a \textbf{parametrised optic} $\diset{X}{X'} \opticto \diset{Y}{Y'}$ consists of a choice of objects $(P, Q)$ of $\Ma$, and an equivalence class of triples $(M, v, u)$ where $M$ is an object of $\Ma$, $v : P \action X \to M \action Y$ is a morphism of $\Ca$ and $u : M \bullet Y' \to Q \bullet X'$ is a morphism of $\Da$.
-We depict such a morphism by a string diagram, shown in Figure~\ref{fig:para_optic}(a). \paragraph{Cybernetic systems.} The mathematical framework of parametrised optics extends the one already known for dynamical systems, in which different flavours of lenses are used to represent bidirectional information flow \cite{vagner2014algebras, myers2020double, cts}, in a direction first hinted at in~\cite{fong-spivak-tuyeras-backprop-as-functor}.
+\paragraph{Cybernetic systems.} The mathematical framework of parametrised optics extends the one already known for dynamical systems, in which different flavours of lenses are used to represent bidirectional information flow \cite{vagner2014algebras, myers2020double, cts}, in a direction first hinted at in~\cite{fong-spivak-tuyeras-backprop-as-functor} and~\cite{Dioptics}.
 Parametrised optics model cybernetic systems, namely dynamical systems \emph{steered} by one or more agents.
-Then $\ostar$ represents \emph{agency being exerted} on systems; in particular agents act in the world through the $\Ma$-actegorical structure on $\Ca$ and receive feedback through the $\Ma$-actegorical structure of $\Da$. \footnote{A happy coincidence of terminology: \emph{agents acts through actions}.} $\Optic[\odot]\Ma$ is a category representing agents, and the framework of $\Para[\ostar]{\Optic[\action,\action]{\Ca, \Da}}$ is what allows us to interpret it as such. \footnote{We remark agency is a property of the \textit{model} of a system and not of the system \emph{per se}.
+Then $\ostar$ represents \emph{agency being exerted} on systems; in particular agents act in the world through the $\Ma$-actegorical structure on $\Ca$ and receive feedback through the $\Ma$-actegorical structure on $\Da$. \footnote{A happy coincidence of terminology: \emph{agents act through actions}.} $\Optic[\odot]\Ma$ is a category representing agents, and the framework of $\Para[\ostar]{\Optic[\action,\action]{\Ca, \Da}}$ is what allows us to interpret it as such. \footnote{We remark agency is a property of the \textit{model} of a system and not of the system \emph{per se}.
 This is reflected in the mathematics by the fact that all morphisms in $\Para{\Ca}$ are morphisms of $\Ca$, arranged in a different way.}